AI & Data Xchange

 This keynote focuses on how organizations can regain control by centralizing model access through a Model-as-a-Service approach.
 This makes it possible to understand usage, enforce governance, and optimize cost, while keeping AI deployments private and under enterprise control.

-Principal AI Business Development Specialist, Red Hat
+Principal Product Manager, Red Hat

 Coffee and Networking